kotsis/angular-seed-with-php-backend/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the Angular project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Run `composer install` in `api/` directory.

 ## Running unit tests